trucn0311/MusicStreaming/README.md

 ## Python Flask

 ## Git
- - In your local development environment, go to a directory you want to store the project
+ - In your local environment, go to a directory you want to store the project

    - Ex: cd DirectoryName